-Alternative B differs from Alternative A (the proposed action) by not offering unleased blocks that are possibly affected by the proposed Topographic Features Stipulation and which will be offered under Alternative A (Chapter 2.3.1.3.1 of this Supplemental EIS and Chapter 2.3.1.3.1 of the 2012-2017 WPA/CPA Multisale EIS).
+Alternative B differs from Alternative A (a proposed action) by not offering unleased blocks that are possibly affected by the proposed Topographic Features Stipulation under Alternative A (Chapter 2.3.1.3.1 of this Supplemental EIS and Chapter 2.3.1.3.1 of the 2012-2017 WPA/CPA Multisale EIS).
 Blocks subject to the Topographic Features Stipulation include any unleased block in which a No Activity Zone or Shunting Zone surrounding a topographic feature is located.
-There are 160 blocks (812,615 ac) in the WPA in which the Topographic Features Stipulation may be applied (Figure 2-2).
-These unleased blocks will not be available for lease under Alternative B. The number of unleased blocks that would not be offered under Alternative B represents only a small percentage of the total number of blocks to be offered under Alternative A; therefore, it is assumed that the levels of activity for Alternative B would be essentially the same as those projected for the WPA proposed action (refer to Chapter 2.3.2 for further details).
+There are 159 blocks (776,653 ac) in the WPA in which the Topographic Features Stipulation may be applied (Figure 2-2).
+These unleased blocks will not be available for lease under Alternative B. The number of unleased blocks that would not be offered under Alternative B represents only a small percentage of the total number of blocks to be offered under Alternative A; therefore, it is assumed that the levels of activity for Alternative B would be essentially the same as those projected for a WPA proposed action (refer to Chapter 2.3.2 for further details).
 The estimated amount of resources projected to be developed under Alternative B is within the same scenario range as for Alternative A, i.e., 0.116-0.200 BBO and 0.538-0.938 Tcf of gas.

-All of the assumptions, including the four other potential mitigating measures (i.e., the Military Areas Stipulation, Protected Species Stipulation, United Nations Convention on the Law of the Sea Royalty Payment Stipulation, and the Stipulation on the Agreement between the United States of America and the United Mexican States Concerning Transboundary Hydrocarbon Reservoirs in the Gulf of Mexico, as described in Chapter 2.2.1.3), are the same as for the WPA proposed action (Alternative A).
+All of the assumptions, including the four other potential mitigating measures (i.e., the Military Areas Stipulation, Protected Species Stipulation, United Nations Convention on the Law of the Sea Royalty Payment Stipulation, and Transboundary Stipulation, as described in Chapter 2.2.1.3), are the same as for a WPA proposed action (Alternative A).
 A description of Alternative A is presented in Chapter 2.3.1.1.
 The Topographic Features Stipulation would not be applicable with Alternative B because the blocks that could be affected by the Topographic Features Stipulation would not be offered for lease.